microsoft/WhatTheHack/020-LinuxFundamentals/Coach/README.md

 ## Coach's Guides
 1. Challenge 01: **[Create a Linux Virtual Machine](../Coach/Solution-01.md)**
-	 - A Linux Virtual machine is the prequise for the challenges, so create a new Ubuntu Linux VM
+	 - A Linux Virtual machine is the prerequisite for the challenges, so create a new Ubuntu Linux VM
 1. Challenge 02: **[Handling directories](../Coach/Solution-02.md)**
 	 - Learn how to perform common directory operations such as displaying your current directory and list directory contents.
 1. Challenge 03: **[Handling files](../Coach/Solution-03.md)**